daevlin/Zero2Auto_homework/README.md

 If we set BP on LockResource, and let it hit (and return to user code), the address of the resource that it wans to read should be in the EAX register.
 It will then call VirtualAlloc to assign a memory region for the resource.

 After the memory area is allocated, we come across sometthing that looks a lot like RC4 encryption (hint cmp eax, 100).
-But why is 102 pushed before that?

 ```c
     iVar12 = 0;